Fact-checked

 • relieves stress;

-• It has a significant hepatoprotective effect in liver damage caused by drugs; [10]
+• has a significant hepatoprotective effect in liver damage caused by drugs; [ 10 ]

-Studies have reported antiplatelet, vasodilator, antipyretic, anti-inflammatory, analgesic [13], [14]nootropic, anxiolytic, antidepressant, anticonvulsant and anti [15] - stress properties of Clitoria ternatea, it exhibits anti-diabetic [16], anti-asthmatic [17]and anti -oxidant activity [18].
+Studies have reported antiplatelet, vasodilatory, antipyretic, anti-inflammatory, analgesic [ 13 ], [ 14 ], nootropic, anxiolytic, antidepressant, anticonvulsant and antistress [ 15 ] properties of Clitoria ternatea, it exhibits antidiabetic [ 16 ], antiasthmatic and antioxidant activity.

-Recently, an aqueous extract of Clitoria ternatea flowers has been reported to inhibit digestive enzymes, such as intestinal α-glucosidase and pancreatic α-amylase in vitro [19].
-Provides larvicidal activity against the three main carriers of mosquitoes Aedes aegypti, Culex quinquefasciatus and Anopheles stephensi.
-[20]
+Recently, it was reported that the aqueous extract of Clitoria ternatea flowers inhibited digestive enzymes such as intestinal α-glucosidase and pancreatic α-amylase in vitro [ 17 ].
+It exhibited larvicidal activity against three major mosquito vectors Aedes aegypti, Culex quinquefasciatus and Anopheles stephensi. [ 18 ]

-Blue tea is contraindicated for use by pregnant women, during lactation, with intolerance to the chemical composition of the plant, anemia.
-It has the ability to thin the blood, therefore, taking drugs that lower blood clotting, you need to take this fact into account.
+Blue tea is contraindicated for pregnant women, during lactation, in case of intolerance to the chemical composition of the plant, anemia.
+It has the property of thinning the blood, therefore, when taking drugs that reduce blood clotting, you need to take this fact into account.

 Harm of blue tea

-With a pronounced sedative effect, blue tea can cause harm to people whose profession or hobby is associated with the severity of the reaction, for example, driving a car.
-The occurrence of a plant allergy is not excluded.
+Having a pronounced sedative effect, blue tea can cause harm to people whose profession or hobby is associated with the severity of reactions, for example, driving a car.
+The appearance of an allergy to the plant is also possible.